iamjohnnyli/data-analyst-notebook-docker/README.md

 ## START SERVER
 For mac and Ubuntu:
 After the installation, You simply run run_docker.sh .
-In browser, you can go [localhost:8888](http://localhost:8888) to access the Jupyter notebook.
+In browser, you can go to [localhost:8888](http://localhost:8888) to access the Jupyter notebook.